dharmakshetri/USVisaPointSystem/README.md

 highest overall points in a year would be given green cards.(This point calculated from various website and bills, which is give below links.)

+**NOTE**: All the resources [**text, graphics, logos, buttons, icons, images,links** ] that are presented on this application were obtained from FREELY accessible source on the internet and are believed to be in public domain until proven otherwise.
+This App shall not be responsible for any kind of misuses done by you.
+Liability for errors is expressly disclaimed.
+Contents are the copyrights of their respective news portal and publisher.

 ### Used
 - Kotlin